-Students who fail to meet Satisfactory Academic Progress (SAP) as of an evaluation date will be placed on Satisfactory Academic Progress Warning Status.
-This period will last up until the next evaluation period.
-Students must be meeting all Satisfactory Academic measures at that time.
-Student federal financial aid may be affected by not meeting these measures.
-Students who regain SAP at the next reporting period are considered meeting SAP and will have regained full eligibility; those who are not making SAP may not be eligible to receive Title IV, HEA funds.
+Students who fail to meet Satisfactory Academic Progress as of an evaluation date will be placed on Financial Aid Probation Status.
+If probation status is granted, the student will regain Title IV, HEA program eligibility for the eligible payment period only.
+The student must be making SAP at the end of the payment period to regain Title IV, HEA funding for the next payment period.
+Students who regain SAP at the next reporting period are considered as meeting SAP and will have regained full eligibility; those who are not making SAP will continue to be ineligible to receive Title IV, HEA funds without the option of appeal.